ReezFX/WOL-Manager/README.md

    - MAC Address: The physical address in any standard format (e.g., 00:11:22:33:44:55)
    - IP Address (optional): The device's IP address
    - Description (optional): Additional information about the device
+   - Visible to Roles: Select which user roles can view this host

 ### Waking Devices
 1. Go to the dashboard or hosts list